ritika0308/ritika0308/README.md

 🌇 currently in USA.

-📚 I have experience in Software Development, Web Development and Business Consulting.
+📚 I have experience in Software Development, Web Development, Data Analytics and Business Consulting.

 📫 How to reach me

 LINKEDIN - https://www.linkedin.com/in/ritika-pateriya/

 Email - ritika.pateriya@gmail.com

 <!---
 ritika0308/ritika0308 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.